Reviewed by

 Does everyone recover fully?

 Most people with acute telogen effluvium recover fully, with hair returning to its previous density.
 In rare cases, chronic telogen effluvium or other underlying conditions may affect the extent of recovery.
 Early intervention and addressing triggers improve the likelihood of full regrowth.
+See our before and after gallery for real recovery examples.

 Fact Checked